-Entered Combined-Degree Program: Fall 2018 as 1st year DMD student.
+Entered Combined-Degree Program: Fall 2018 as a first-year DMD student.

 Callahan grew up in Kalamazoo, Michigan before moving to Florida to attend Rollins College.
 Callahan graduated from Rollins College with a BA in Biology and Chemistry.
 While at Rollins, Callahan conducted research in biochemistry, researching the effects of Epstein-Barr Virus microRNAs on transcription.
 In 2017 she interned at the Marshfield Clinic in Wisconsin contributing to a study of patient’s awareness of the relationship between periodontal disease and diabetes.
 Callahan also participated in a Service trip to the Dominican Republic where she distributed and tested household water treatment and safe storage systems.